rp958/omnicontroller/README.md

 ### Making the PCB

-Open the *omniretro* project file in KiCAD and export the gerber files to your preferred manufacturer format.
+Open the *omnicontroller* project file in KiCAD and export the gerber files to your preferred manufacturer format.

 Bill of materials: